pratyaksh52/kickstart.nvim/README.md

 Kickstart.nvim targets *only* the latest ['stable'](https://github.com/neovim/neovim/releases/tag/stable) and latest ['nightly'](https://github.com/neovim/neovim/releases/tag/nightly) of Neovim.
+It it recommended to use ['Bob']('https://github.com/MordechaiHadad/bob') to install and manage multiple neovim versions or to even install neovim.
 If you are experiencing issues, please make sure you have the latest versions.

 ### Install External Dependencies